Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Conclusions

 Palomar Gattini-IR (PGIR) is generously funded by Caltech, Australian National University, the Mt.
 Cuba Astronomical Foundation, the Heising-Simons Foundation, and the Binational Science Foundation.
 PGIR is a collaborative project among Caltech, Australian National University, University of New South Wales, Columbia University, and the Weizmann Institute of Science.
 Based in part on observations obtained with the Samuel Oschin 48-inch Telescope at the Palomar Observatory as part of the Zwicky Transient Facility project.
 ZTF is supported by the National Science Foundation (NSF) under grant AST-1440341 and a collaboration including Caltech, IPAC, the Weizmann Institute for Science, the Oskar Klein Center at Stockholm University, the University of Maryland, the University of Washington, Deutsches Elektronen-Synchrotron and Humboldt University, Los Alamos National Laboratories, the TANGO Consortium of Taiwan, the University of Wisconsin at Milwaukee, and Lawrence Berkeley National Laboratories.
 Operations are conducted by Caltech Optical Observatories, IPAC, and the University of Washington.

 We thank the Las Cumbres Observatory and its staff for its continuing support of the ASAS-SN project.
 LCOGT observations were performed as part of DDT award 2019B003 to E.G. ASAS-SN is supported by the Gordon and Betty Moore Foundation through grant GBMF5490 to the Ohio State University, and NSF grants AST-1515927 and AST-1908570.
 Development of ASAS-SN has been supported by NSF grant AST-0908816, the Mt.
 Cuba Astronomical Foundation, the Center for Cosmology and AstroParticle Physics at the Ohio State University, the Chinese Academy of Sciences South America Center for Astronomy (CAS- SACA), the Villum Foundation, and George Skestos.

 UKIRT is owned by the University of Hawaii (UH) and operated by the UH Institute for Astronomy; operations are enabled through the cooperation of the East Asian Observatory.
-When the data reported here were acquired, UKIRT was operated by the Joint Astronomy Centre on behalf of the Science and Technology Facilities Council of the U.K. Research at Lick Observatory is partially supported by a generous gift from Google.
-KAIT and its ongoing operation were made possible by donations from Sun Microsystems, Inc., the Hewlett-Packard Company, AutoScope Corporation, Lick Observatory, the NSF, the University of California, the Sylvia \& Jim Katzman Foundation, and the TABASGO Foundation.
+When the data reported here were acquired, UKIRT was operated by the Joint Astronomy Centre on behalf of the Science and Technology Facilities Council of the U.K.